 There’s also a question of resources.

-It may not be possible to come to a consensus on the finer details, but at least for the purposes of this handbook Inman spoke with brokers in offices that range in size from a handful of people to several hundred.
+It may not be possible to come to a consensus on the finer details, but for this handbook Inman spoke with brokers in offices that range in size from a handful of people to several hundred.
 All of them have limited geographic reach and aren’t operating at a national level.
 And of course none of them are affiliated with a big legacy brand.

 - Let’s dive into the Indie Broker world